riotkit-org/wordpress-hardened/README.md

 - Tenants rights organizations
 - Political prisoners supporting organizations
 - Various grassroot organizations that are helping people to organize themselves without authority

+We provide tools that organizations can host themselves with trust.